convertigo/c8oprj-lib-exchange/readme.md

 ### SendEmail

-Sends an email usinf EWS services.
+Sends an email using EWS services.

 **variables**